Sadafsaiyed/Omnify-Assignment/README.md

 The application allows users to search for the weather conditions in a specific location and displays the temperature, and humidity for the selected location.
 The application has a user interface that is responsive and works on both desktop and mobile devices.
-To retrieve the weather data we have used APIs.
+To retrieve the weather data,I have used APIs.

 # LIVE URL
 https://weather-appication.vercel.app/location/chicago-3582383